S-Z power spectrum produced by primordial magnetic fields: density fluctuations due to primordial magnetic fields

 For simplicity, we assume that the density fluctuations do not grow below the scale, although the density fluctuations below the scale are, in fact, oscillating like the baryon oscillation.

 In Fig.~\ref{fig:newsigma}, we show the mass dispersion $\sigma$, which is calculated from the power spectrum of dark matter by

 where $R$ is the scale which corresponds to mass $M$ and $W(x)$ is the top-hat window function.
 Here we normalized the primordial matter fluctuations as $\sigma_8=0.8$.
 The power law index of $\sigma$ does not depend on that of primordial magnetic fields.
 This independence is brought by the sharp cutoff of magnetic fields and the nonlinear term given by Eq.~(\ref{nonline-convo-2}).
 We can analytically estimate Eq.~(\ref{nonline-convo-2}) in the limit of $k/k_ {\rm c} \ll 1$ as $I^2(k) \sim \alpha B_{\rm c}^{2n+10} k^{2n+7} + \beta B_{\rm c}^7 k^{4}$ where $\alpha$ and $\beta$ are coefficients which depend on $n$~\citep{kim-olinto}.
-Here we employ the fact that the cutoff scale $k_{\rm c}$ is proportional to $B^{-1} _{\rm c}$ as is shown in Eq.~(\ref{eq:cutoff}).
-The former term dominates if $n > -1.5$, while the latter dominates for $n < -1.5$.
-Accordingly, if magnetic fields have a power law index smaller than $-1.5$, the power law index of $\sigma$ does not depends on that of magnetic fields.
-This power law index of $\sigma$ for such magnetic fields is about 7 and the amplitude of $\sigma$ is decided by their cutoff scale.
-Therefore, we can find that the spectra of the primordial magnetic fields with $n=-2.9$ and $B_\lambda=3.0$ and with $n=-2.3$ and $B_\lambda=1.0$, or with $n=-2.9$ and $B_\lambda=2.0$ and with $n=-2.6$ and $B_\lambda=1.0$, are very similar in Fig.~\ref{fig:newsigma} because the magnetic fields of these pairs have almost the same cutoff scales as those in Eqs.~(\ref{eq:normalizedmag}) and (\ref{eq:cutoff}).
+Here we employ the fact that the cutoff scale $k_{\rm c}$ is proportional to $B^{-1} _{\rm c}$ as is shown in Eq.~(\ref{eq:cutoff}). \citet{kim-olinto} found that the former term dominates if $n < -1.5$, while the latter dominates for $n > -1.5$.
+However, we can find that the dispersion of the primordial magnetic fields with $n=-2.9$ and $B_\lambda=3.0$ and with $n=-2.3$ and $B_\lambda=1.0$, or with $n=-2.9$ and $B_\lambda=2.0$ and with $n=-2.6$ and $B_\lambda=1.0$, are similar in Fig.~\ref{fig:newsigma}.
+The magnetic fields of these pairs have almost the same Jeans scales.
+Since the primordial magnetic fields have steep power spectrum, the contribution from the magnetic Jeans scale is large.
+As a result, $\sigma_8$ of the magnetic fields with the same Jeans scale (or cutoff scale) is almost same.

 We also show $\sigma_8$ for different power law indices of primordial magnetic fields in Fig.~\ref{fig:sigmamag}.
 In this figure, we plot $\sigma_8$ as the functions of $B_{\rm \lambda}$.
 The more blue spectrum primordial magnetic fields have, the more amplitude of $\sigma_8$ they produce, even if magnetic fields have the same strength at a given scale, for example, $h^{-1}$ Mpc in this paper.